AsyaILIEVA/AsyaILIEVA/README.md

 ## Hi there 👋 I'm Asya

-I'm a Petroleum Geologist transitioning into software development with a focus on C# and ASP.NET Core MVC.
-I build data-driven applications that combine domain expertise with modern software engineering practices.
-My current work includes web applications, database design, and analytics tools, with a particular interest in solutions for the energy industry.
+I'm a Petroleum Geologist transitioning into software development, with a focus on C#, ASP.NET Core, JavaScript, and data-driven applications.

-I am committed to continuous learning and improving my skills in software design, clean code, and application architecture.
-I enjoy solving complex problems and building maintainable, well-structured solutions.
+I combine my background in petroleum geology with software engineering to build applications that turn complex technical data into useful information and practical insights.

+My current focus is on full-stack web development, including backend development with .NET, frontend development with JavaScript, database design, REST APIs, and data visualization.
+I'm also expanding my skills in Node.js, React, and cloud technologies.

-My goal is to bridge the gap between domain knowledge and technology by creating software that transforms complex data into meaningful insights.
+My goal is to bridge the gap between domain expertise and technology, creating software solutions for the energy industry and other data-intensive fields.

-### Current Projects
+### 🚀 Current Projects

   #### MedicalCenterApp
   ASP.NET Core MVC web application for managing patients, doctors, appointments, and medical records in a medical centre environment.
 This project was developed as part of the SoftUni C# Web ASP.NET Fundamentals course - January 2026 and improved and completed during C# Web ASP.NET Advanced course - February 2026.
 It follows modern ASP.NET Core architectural practices, including layered structure and separation of concerns.